 Examples of Programming on The New Channel 2

-Viewers enjoy local history with programs like George McKee Remembers Placerville, Johnny Studebaker, George Peabody’s Presentation about Spanish Flat Gold Mining, Rescue History, Jay Bruce Lion Hunter or tour the Gold Bug Mine.
-They enjoy living history at
+Viewers enjoy local history with programs like George McKee Remembers Placerville, Johnny Studebaker, George Peabody’s Presentation about Spanish Flat Gold Mining, the history of the town of Rescue and the tour Placerville's Gold Bug Mine.
+They enjoy living history events at

 Festival.
 Jason Bross “flies” viewers over Lake Tahoe, Marshall Gold